Ashkan-Yaldaie/thesis/documents/Thesis.md

 - System will be able to control home devices based on the home temperature
 - The home automation system will be able to set time for turning on/off home devices
 - A website is needed in order to control the system
+- A voice control function is also required

 Security system: